 Calculating noise in working areas

-The Indoor Module is ideally suited for the analysis of the noise situation in factory buildings and for the determination of the sound propagation (SAK) according to VDI 3760.
+The Indoor Module is ideally suited for the analysis of the noise situation in workspaces according to DIN 18041.

 Calculating aircraft noise